A Story on how NOT to do business.

 —

-You’ll also discover other stories about travel, dreams, philosophy, education, successes, and scams, all from the perspective of an entrepreneur still forging their path to success.
+If you prefer, you can access the content of my book in which you will discover other stories about travels, dreams, philosophy, education, successes, UAE, Msr… all from the perspective of an entrepreneur still forging his path to financial freedom.